krishaamer/green-filter-research/research/literature/fintech.md

 -   Fuller (1983): “Nature is a totally efficient, self-regenerating system.
 If we discover the laws that govern this system and live synergistically within them, sustainability will follow and humankind will be a success.”

 -   Anon.
 (2023a) “The quality of growth matters”.
 John Fullerton (2011): John Fullerton: Balance efficiency with resiliency so the whole system doesn’t become brittle and break.
 John Fullerton (2022): “human civilization is embedded in the biosphere”.
-Fullerton builds on the ideas of Club of Rome and Meadows, Club of Rome and Associates (1974).
+Fullerton builds on the ideas of Club of Rome and (**meadowsLimitsGrowthReport1974?**).

 -   Triodos Bank